mvysny/mvysny.github.io/_posts/2021-5-4-running-vaadin-app-in-microk8s.md

             port: 5432
 ---
 # This configuration exposes the vok-pwa pod as a service.
-# To obtain the IP address, you need to run `microk8s kubectl get all`; then just navigate to http://IP:8080
+# To obtain the IP address, you need to run
+# `microk8s kubectl get all`; then browse http://IP:8080
 apiVersion: v1
 kind: Service
 metadata: